robotframework/robotframework-RFCP-syllabus/basics.md

 #### Generating log and report based on output.xml

-`Rebot` can be used for creating the same reports and logs that are created automatically during the test execution.
+`Rebot` can be used to create the same reports and logs that are generated automatically during the test execution.

 #### Combining results

 Rebot has ability to combine outputs from different test execution rounds.
-This capability allows creating an overall report from all outputs of several execution runs for example in different test environments.
+This capability allows creating an overall report from all outputs of several execution runs, for example, in different test environments.
 [[User Guide: Combining results][UG Combining results]]

 #### Merging results

-Results of re-executed test case for example after bug fixing can be combined with `--merge` option.
+Results of re-executed test cases, for example, after bug fixing, can be combined using the `--merge` option.
-Latter test case runs replace test in the original report.
+Latter test case runs replace the test in the original report.
 [[User Guide: Merging outputs][UG Merging outputs]]

 ### Libdoc